JerinFrancisA/Cricketeer/README.md

 # About Me
 Please check out the dart package developed by [Fawaz Hussain](https://github.com/fawazhussain) and [Me](https://github.com/JerinFrancisA) [here](https://pub.dev/packages/flutter_otp).

 Make sure to :star: and Support this repository and Feel free to contribute to it.
-Thank you.

 # Screenshots